18F/10x-translation-service/README.md

 # 10x Open Source Translation Service

 _We are currently in the initial phase of [10x](https://10x.gsa.gov/):
 Investigation.
-This phase is two weeks long and ends approximately March 30th, 2018._
+This phase is two weeks long and ends approximately April 4th, 2018._

 > 60.6 million Americans are not fluent in English.
 Despite this, most federal